TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 | Schleicher |             2639 |         0.647 | 1.531 |
 | Sutton     |             3265 |         0.54  | 1.353 |

+The road network of Kimble County is depicted in Figure 1

 ![A-Kimble](img/A-Kimble.png)
+**Figure 1 The road network of Kimble County**

 ### Multiple Linestrings
 **Table-4 Top five road names with number of linestrings in decending order for the Kimble County**